squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 Generally we recommend you use Squid with an up-to-date Linux distribution, preferably one with a 2.6 kernel.
 Recent 2.6 kernels support some features in new versions of Squid such as epoll and WCCP/GRE support built in that will give better performance and flexibility.
 Note that Squid will however still function just fine under older Linux kernels.
 You will need to be mindful of the security implications of running your Squid proxy on the Internet if you are using a very old and unsupported distribution.

-There have been issues with GLIBC in some very old distributions.
+There have been issues with GLIBC in some very old distributions, and upgrading or fixing GLIBC is not for the faint of heart.

-=== Cannot bind socket FD 5 to 127.0.0.1:0: (49) Can't assign requested address ===

-Try a different version of Linux.
-We have received many reports of this "bug" from people running Linux 2.0.30.
-The ''bind(2)'' system call should NEVER give this error when binding to port 0.

 === FATAL: Don't run Squid as root, set 'cache_effective_user'! ===